Fr33m4nNn/IMDB_Top_1000_TV/README.md

 # The Analysis
 Each Jupyter notebook for this project aimed at investigating specific aspects of the data.
 Here’s how I approached each question:

-## 1. What are tv-shows trends quality-wise?
+## 1. What are the trends in TV show quality over time?

 ### Visualize Data